5.2 Model View Presenter

 5.2.2 Memory Game View

-We have defined two model classes, so we may expect to define two view classes.
-Well, not necessary, here we just need to define one view class for the whole game and we use an existing view of Cuis-Smalltalk for the card model, the PluggableButtonMorph
+We have defined two model classes, so we might expect to define two view classes.
+Well, not necessarily.
+Here we just need to define one view class for the whole game, and we use an existing view of Cuis-Smalltalk for the card model, the PluggableButtonMorph.

-We need to reshape MemoryGameWindow to contain only view related business, first in its attributes then its behaviors.
-First at all, a view always knows about its presenter, it can even know about the model through the mediation of the presenter
+We need to reshape MemoryGameWindow to contain only view-related business, first in its attributes then its behaviors.
+First of all, a view always knows about its presenter, it can even know about the model through the mediation of the presenter:

 presenter: aPresenter